 SBHS has two classes this year, the third period class goes to Oakridge Elementary and the 7th period to Dania Elementary.
 Meeting Mr.Rodriguez’s goal of adding a class each year.
 Fifty students enrolled and a list of many more eagerly waiting to be placed in the classes.

 “I love the program, the kids love the program,” said Mr.Rodriguez, the teacher in charge of the LIA classes as SBHS.

-But, not only are the elementary students benefiting from the program, as are the LIA members.
-They are consistently gaining real life experience that can help them in the future.
-Experiences such as helping in their community in a way that not many others can do.
-Giving them an advantage in life.
+Not only are the elementary students benefiting from the program, so are the LIA members.
+They consistently gain real life experience that can help them in the future.
+Experiences such as helping their community in a way that not many others can do, which gives them an advantage in life.